venam/blog/_posts/2015-09-25-group-work.markdown

 were assigned to, and the team management.

-_Conclusion_: High school was full of boring projects and working with other persons wasn't the most productive task.
-However, it was only until we grasped the importance of group work and final results that we started to put ourselves into it.
+_Conclusion_: High school was full of boring projects and working with others wasn't the most productive task.
+However, it was only until we grasped the importance of group work and final results that we put ourselves into it.